serialized-io/docs.serialized.io/apis/projections/examples/aggregating-data-to-a-list.md

 A common use-case is collecting some data across all aggregates for a given type.
 In the example below we want to be able to get a list of all registered Customers from a single query to a Projection.

-Let's say two Customers have been registered in our system with the fo
+Let's say two Customers have been registered in our system with the following two events:

 ```javascript
   {